 General Information and Public Access

 The governing body of SCAD is the Appraisal District’s Board of Directors.
-The board hires the chief appraiser, adopts the annual budget, appoints the appraisal review board members, and ensures that the district follows policies and procedures required by law.
+The board hires the chief appraiser, adopts the annual budget and ensures that the district follows policies and procedures required by law.
 The directors have no authority to set values or make decisions affecting the appraisal records.
 The law also authorizes an Appraisal Review Board to be appointed, which hears property owner protests regarding values and other related matters, and a Taxpayer Liaison Officer, who handles complaints outside the jurisdiction of the Appraisal Review Board.

 Board of Directors